Floris-Buyse-FB/Deep_Learning/chapter_16/chapter-16-theoretical-questions.md

   - yes
 - Why is it important that the output from multi-head attention has the same shape as the input?
   - Consistent shapes across layers ensure smooth information flow through multiple blocks, aiding effective learning of hierarchical patterns.
-- At inference time, we want to translate the sentence ‘i love footballvery much’ to ‘amo mucho el futbol’
+- At inference time, we want to translate the sentence ‘i love football very much’ to ‘amo mucho el futbol’
   - How often is the encoder executed?
 1
   - How often is the decoder executed?
 You may assume that the translation produced by the decoder is correct: 1
 - Feed Forward consists of 2 Dense Layers.
 Does the number of units in both Dense Layers matter?
 Can you choose this freely?